aposs1917/Python-portfolio/Readme_Customer Churn.txt

 #Main findings

-Using logistic regression a 99.86 accuracy score was achieved.
+Using logistic regression a 99.7 recall score was achieved.
 The main factors that contribute to a customer's decision to leave is if he has made a previous complaint, his age, the years he has been a client of the bank(tenure).